 Small.
-It should be feasible to create many user stories in one iteration.
+It should be feasible to create many stories in one iteration.

 Testable.
 Whether the user story is complete or not should be evident by performing the user's action.

 Is it true that all of the project's goals have been satisfied by user stories?
-Before estimating, it's a good idea to write up a project goal statement.
+Before estimating software projects, it's a good idea to write up a project goal statement.

-A variety of users typically utilizes a system.
-It's wonderful that "Buyer can pay for the order" exists, but what about "Admin may fulfill the order," and "Executive may see a number of orders?"
+Information systems are typically utilized by a variety of users.
+It's wonderful that "Buyer can pay for the order" exists, but what about "Admin may fulfill the order" and "Executive may see a number of orders?"

 There are a variety of non-functional criteria that are also known as quality characteristics.
 Karl Wiegers notes that improving one non-functional requirement may negatively influence another.

 For example, we have a checkout store that needs additional security.
 At the same time, security harms performance.
 But it's evident that the checkout should be as quick as possible.
-Conflicts like these might result in an exponential rise in the effort, so discussing extra quality characteristics before estimation is a good idea.
+Conflicts like these might result in an exponential increase in the development effort, so discussing extra quality characteristics before project estimation is a good idea.

-Although a project is always moving from A to B, new sorts of requirements emerge along the way.
+Although project progress is always moving from A to B, new sorts of requirements emerge along the way.
 For example, if we introduce a new system while keeping the customer and order data from an older system.
-In this situation, we must migrate the data to implement the project successfully.
+In this situation, we must migrate the data from third-party services to implement the project successfully.
 This is a transition requirement.
-Another example is instructing staff how to utilize the system.
-Unfortunately, these sorts of requirements are almost always under-estimated.
+Another example is instructing staff on how to utilize the system.
+Unfortunately, these sorts of requirements are almost always underestimated.

 It is essential to understand that an estimate is not a commitment or quote; it's simply an analytical process.
-Estimates should only be used to assist with project decisions not as a tender bid.
+Project estimation should only be used to assist with decisions, not as a tender bid.
 Here are some tips for making business estimates more useful:

 Around 70% of projects do not fulfill expectations.

-It's impossible to remove the factors that contribute to underestimating, such as scope changes, optimism, and unforeseen technological difficulties.
+It's impossible to remove the factors involved in underestimating, such as scope changes, optimism, and unforeseen technological difficulties.

-A good guess is honest, precise enough, and accurate enough to enable you to decide on whether or not to begin a project.
+A good guess is honest, precise enough, and accurate enough to enable you to decide whether or not to begin a current project.

-Counting and calculating is a lot more accurate than guessing.
+Counting and calculating are a lot more accurate than guessing.

 If the upper bound of the anticipated range is not at least twice as big as the lower, it's a bad estimate.